 - Lubricate!
 (See below)

+These are essential in winter.
 No matter what the fashion over function brigade say, a wet bum, cold feet and a dirty ride is no good for either you, your bike or your wallet.
-Traditional full length mudguards will offer the best protection but you can opt for the racier looking clip on style mudguards such as the excellent SKS Race Blades.
-For an even more minimalist look and super easy to install mudguard, check out the awesome (and cheekily named) ‘ass-saver’ style mudguards such as the SKS S-Guard.
+Traditional full length mudguards will offer the best protection but you can opt for the racier looking clip on style mudguards such as SKS Race Blades.
+For an even more minimalist look and super easy to install mudguard, check out ‘ass-saver’ style mudguards such as the SKS S-Guard.

 For the mountain bikers, the moto style fenders work really well and we often see them out on the wet muddy trails.
 They are also easy to take on and off when you don’t need them, especially in the spring and summer months.